JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 #### When

-This strategy is similar to P4, as the main purpose of this strategy is to conserve a single Cream Pie, and it is also quite useful when one or more toon(s) are throwless.
+This strategy is similar to P4, as the main purpose of this strategy is to conserve a single Cream Pie (possibly more if running low on Fruit Pies), and it is also quite useful when one or more toon(s) are throwless.
 But this strategy differs in that it is mostly *only useful in a lureless context*.

 ### P7